Tom Yates in concert in an Antwerp club.

 This is their second release on the EPONA label.
 It is a CD compilation of songs by another old friend, singer songwriter Tom Yates, who unfortunately died in Antwerp in 1993.
 This CD, “Love is Losing Ground,”is the product of a labour of love by Tom’s widow Sonja, who agreed to release these tracks and the hard work of Mike and John.John used digital software to clean up the tapes of the songs.

 The opening song, “Love is losing ground,” is also the title of this album.
 The lyrics set out Tom’s strong beliefs and views using powerful religious imagery delivered with a haunting clear voice.
-Refrains about ,”love forging the new man,” sets a positive note but the synical refrains the ”word gives way to image,” and , “ love is losing ground,” shows us Toms view that there is a battle ahead to defeat sin in the world.
-There seems to be certain pessimism here.
+Refrains about ,”love forging the new man,” sets a positive note but the synical refrains the ”word gives way to image,” and , “ love is losing ground,” reveals a negative and perhaps depressed view of the world.
+There seems to be a certain pessimism here.
 This is a studio album and the reverb produced on most tracks combined with Tom’s crystal clear vocals and reedy voice create a wistful atmosphere combined with his spare and economical guitar playing.
 The tempo is slow which adds to the haunting quality.
-Listening to this track gave me the feeling that Tom was close up to me.
+Listening to this track gave me the feeling that Tom was close by.
 The intimate club atmosphere is recreated well in the studio.

 Brutal and Cruel, brings a change of tempo.
 It is a faster high tempo number with a happy jolly bounce and feel to it which contrasts strongly with the theme and contents of the lyrics,”the good life we are living can be brutal and cruel.
 Too many deaths.”This contrast creates a sarcastic feel which shows Tom feeling hopeless about the state of the world.
 He reverts to humour to deal with what he sees as evil.
 It reminded me of the film, “Oh What a Lovely War,” which used music hall entertainment to portray the horrors of trench warfare on Flanders Fields, which of course again brings us back to the Belgium link.
 There is also a brass intro to this number which is a departure from Tom’s usual slow, intimate guitar licks.